CloudioJ/Irony-Detection/README.md

 # Irony Detection

-Algorithm written as a project for and utilized by the group GASPLN Written in collaboration with [Júlia Junqueira](https://github.com/jjuliar)
+Algorithm written as a project for and utilized by the group GASPLN

+Project written in collaboration with [Júlia Junqueira](https://github.com/jjuliar)